Obesity in Indonesia: Prevalence in adults

 In 2013, the Basic Healthy Survey conducted by the Ministry of Health showed that the prevalence of obesity in adult women has substantially increased from 14.8% to 32.9%.

 Demographics and socioeconomic factors

-In Indonesia, socioeconomic status and lifestyle are risk factors in being diagnosed with obesity.
+In Indonesia, socio-economic status and lifestyle are risk factors in being diagnosed with obesity.

 Food consumption and nutritional variables

 In Indonesia, the economy continues to develop its food chain to undergo rapid changes in transforming the traditional food systems to modern supply chains including the production of fast food, processed food and conveniently packaged high-fat content and energy dense food.

 In 2011, the German Development Economics Conference paper stated that as living standards rise and lifestyle change occur, the demands for food products increases and dietary composition changes.
 Higher overall consumption of processed food and dairy products led to higher rates of obesity within the population.
 In a dietary study by Rachmi et al. (2017), the result was that the prevalence of obesity among children and adolescents who frequently ate fried and oily food more than 4 times a week is higher than their counterparts at 7.2% and 4.7% respectively.
 In a study in 2007 and 2009, conducted in DKI Jakarta and Banda Aceh Municipality, it was evident that higher consumption of fried food contributed to the prevalence of obesity.